Enoarch/POPs/README.md

    "height":"300px"
  });
 ```
 note that ```js $("#launcher")``` is necessary.
-It's the element the link which allow you to show Popup.
+It's the element which allow you to show Popup.

 ## Parameters

 For now, just 5 parameters exist :

+ title
- title : title of the popup
+ > title of the popup

+ eventObj
- eventObj : elements which allows to show Popup
+ > elements which allows to show Popup

+ theme
- theme : CSS Theme
+ > CSS Theme
-           Currently, three Graphic themes are available : lagoon, vador and RTE
+ > Currently, three Graphic themes are available : lagoon, vador and RTE

+ width
- width : width of the popup (default value is 600px, note that all ordinary Units of measurement are available)
+ > Width of the popup (default value is 600px, note that all ordinary Units of measurement are available)

+ height
- height : height of the popup (There is no défault value)
+ > Height of the popup (There is no défault value)